phatfly/WX-Temp/README.md

 When you have finished please create an account on GitHub (if you don’t have one already) and provide a link to the project.

+# Notes

+* Language: Objective-C

+This demo app is a coding challenge I made in six hours for an interview.
+This code is really a show case of how I am currently setting up my workspaces and insight to how I have been separating the model into a framework.

+Additional features in the app:

+* Network checking and warning.
+* UITextField to allow a user to input a zip-code (airport identifier like KMSP or any other accepted WXUnderground API input) to get that locations temp.

+This is a demo app and NOT a finished product!

+#### Please Note:

+* I am not maintaining this code or adding to it beyond what has been already accomplished.

+* I am not maintaining the WeatherUnderground account, either, and won't be checking if it's still active.